Steve Heller’s work is familiar to anyone driving from Kingston to Woodstock. His shop is off Rte 28. Photo by Kenneth Gabrielsen

 When a blood test indicated he was having a heart attack, the Emergency Department staff prepped him and put him in an ambulance to go to Westchester Medical Center.
 “By that time, I was freaked out,” he remembers.

 There, Heller was treated by interventional cardiologist Falak Shah, MD, in a catheterization lab that struck him as “very high-tech and impressive-looking — like science fiction.”

 Dr. Shah performed a procedure called percutaneous coronary intervention (PCI) to clear Heller’s artery, which was 95% blocked.
 (See sidebar.)
-During the procedure, Dr. Shah discovered a second artery, which was 85% blocked and stented the following day.
+During the procedure, Dr. Shah discovered a second artery which was 85% blocked and stented it the following day.

 “One stent went through my wrist and the other through my groin; the incisions looked like mosquito bites,” Heller says.
 “All the doctors and staff were great, joking with me and reassuring me that I was going to be fine.
 I felt fine immediately and was back at work in three days.
 It’s really amazing.”

-Fast-forward to today, when patients like Heller can receive advanced heart health services even closer to home.
-Now open at HealthAlliance Hospital: Broadway Campus is a new Cardiac Catheterization Laboratory offering two new cardiac programs.
-A first for Ulster County, these programs offer 24/7 emergency and scheduled advanced cardiac care and are guided by cardiologists affiliated with WMCHealth’s Heart and Vascular Institute.
+Fast-forward to today, patients like Heller can now receive advanced heart health services even closer to home.
+The Cardiac Catheterization Laboratory at HealthAlliance Hospital: Broadway Campus in Kingston is a first for Ulster County.
+It offers 24/7 emergency and scheduled advanced cardiac care programs guided by cardiologists affiliated with WMCHealth’s Heart and Vascular Institute.

 The first program is percutaneous coronary intervention (PCI) for nonsurgical coronary interventions to improve blood flow to the heart.
 The second program is electrophysiology (EP) for diagnosis and treatment of a full spectrum of heart arrhythmias, which are irregular rhythms caused by abnormalities in the heart’s electrical system.